NixOS/rfcs/rfcs/0166-nix-formatting.md

 - In a function application chain, the first element is treated as the "function" and the remaining ones as "arguments".
 - As many arguments as possible must be fit onto the first line.
-  - If all but the last argument do fit, then the last argument may also start on the first line.
+  - If all but the last argument do fit, then the last argument may get absorbed, i.e. also start on the first line.
   - If an earlier argument does not fit onto the first line, then that argument and all the following ones must start on their own line.
   - All arguments that are not on the same line as the function must be indented by one level.